Currently reading: The new cars of 2024 worth waiting for

 Renault Symbioz

 This brand-new entrant to the French brand’s crossover range will fill the gap between the Captur and Arkana.
-With styling inspired by the latter, it will follow the firm’s latest design language and sit atop the CMF-EV platform, shared with the Nissan Ariya and Renault Mégane E-Tech.
+With styling inspired by the latter, it follows the firm’s latest design language and sits atop the CMF-EV platform, shared with the Nissan Ariya and Renault Mégane E-Tech.

 Seres 3